crockpotveggies/Powder/README.md

     }

 Now let's create a couple processors to deal with this data.
-Create two files in the processor folder called AnalyzeWidth.scala and AnalyzeHeight.scala and override the method receive:
+Create two files in the processor folder and override the method receive:

+AnalyzeWidth.scala

     package app.engine.processor